softwaresaved/2020-04-30-ramp-swc/novice/python/02-lists.md

 ### Arrays in Python

+So we can use variables to hold values - useful!
+But what about when we need to hold many different values, such as a set of phone numbers?

-One of the most fundamental data structures in any language is the array.
+One of the most fundamental data structures in any language is the array, used to hold many values at once.
 Python doesn't have a native array data structure, but it has the list which is much more general and can be used as a multidimensional array quite easily.

 ### List basics

 A list in python is just an ordered collection of items which can be of any type.
 By comparison an array is an ordered collection of items of a single type - so a list is more flexible than an array.

 A list is also a dynamic mutable type and this means we can add and delete elements from the list at any time.

 Lists are built into the language (so we don't have to load a library to use them).